Blackboard Inc. Sells Off Transact, Leaving Blackboard Mobile Credentials Behind

 March 14, 2019

 Last June, Blackboard Inc., one of the largest learning management system (LMS) companies in the world, announced that it was launching a new service: Blackboard Mobile Credentials.
 Blackboard Mobile Credentials were technically launched by Blackboard Transact, an arm of Blackboard Inc. focused on offering campus-based transaction processing solutions.
-Less than a year after the rollout of Blackboard Mobile Credentials, however, Blackboard Inc. has announced that it is selling Transact.
+Not even a year after the rollout of Blackboard Mobile Credentials, however, Blackboard Inc. has announced that it is selling Transact.
 While this may reflect the fact that Blackboard Mobile Credentials has not gained as much traction as hoped, most analysts believe the sale is another sign of Blackboard Inc.’s ongoing financial troubles.

 Blackboard Transact’s On-Campus Digital Solutions